EntTheTree/Webnovel-1/The reincarnation of Esther Nikodemus (draft 1) /All chapters.md

 I leapt out of bed, running to my daughters room.
 It was empty.

 “Esther\!”
-Victoria began running around, throwing open the other doors, checking the rooms.
+Victoria ran around, throwing open the other doors, checking whether she was there or not.

-I called out to her.
-“Victoria”
+“Victoria”, I called out to her.

 “Esther\!
 Please come out\!”

 “Victoria\!”
-I shook her by the shoulders, making her face me.
+Shaking her by the shoulders, she finally looked at me.

 “She’s not here”